asyncapi/generator/docs/generator_template.md

 ### Add parameters to the configuration file

-In programming we often have different runtime environments e.g development and production.
+We often have different runtime environments in programming, e.g., development and production.
 You will use different servers to spin both of these instances.
-In your case, you'll probably have two broker versions one for use in production and the other in development.
+You'll probably have two broker versions, one for production and the other for development.
 You have defined a dev server in the AsyncAPI document:

 ```yml
 servers: